-The Supplemental Medical Plan for active employees and their spouses/Domestic Partners terminated effective December 31, 2010.
-Eligible/enrolled retirees and their eligible spouses/Domestic Partners may enroll in or maintain Supplemental Medical Plan coverage through December 31, 2013.
+The Supplemental Medical Plan for active employees and their spouses/Company-recognized Domestic Partners terminated effective December 31, 2010.
+Eligible/enrolled retirees and their eligible spouses/Company-recognized Domestic Partners may enroll in or maintain Supplemental Medical Plan coverage through December 31, 2013.
 Eligible retirees will have the opportunity to enroll upon commencement of their retiree medical coverage.
-For more information you can view the Retiree Benefits Guide.
+For more information you can view the Retiree Medical Benefit Guide.